-At the school level, full-time faculty will determine the role of the school (faculty) review committee in developing recommendations for tenure and promotion.
-Procedures will be specified in school governance documents.
+At the unit level, full-time faculty will determine the role of the unit review committee in developing recommendations for tenure and promotion.
+Procedures will be specified in unit governance documents.

-The number and types of review prior to submission to the Provost follows university protocol at the following levels: school faculty review committee consisting of tenured faculty; school director review; college review committee; college dean.
+The number and types of review and, as applicable, voting prior to submission to the senior academic officer will be similar throughout the University and should occur at the following levels or their equivalent: department review committee; department faculty; chair; college review committee; dean.